CARS-DUI Assessment Project

 Responsibility.org is proud to announce the development and impending launch of a revolutionary assessment instrument that will assist practitioners in making appropriate sentencing, supervision, and treatment decisions.
-After years of rigorous study and pilot testing, the Computerized Assessment and Referral System (CARS) will be available for national distribution in the summer of 2017.
+After years of rigorous study and pilot testing, the Computerized Assessment and Referral System (CARS) will be available for national distribution in June 2017.

 Why is CARS needed?

-Research has found that repeat DUI offenders commonly suffer from a number of mental health disorders (e.g., anxiety disorders, post-traumatic stress disorder, depression, bipolar disorder, conduct disorder) in addition to their substance use issues.
+Collective efforts over 35 years has led to a 51% decrease in drunk driving.
+However, drunk driving remains a stubborn problem that claimed 10,265 lives in 2015 (NHTSA, 2016).
+Repeat DUI offenders, in particular, are highly resistant to changing their behavior despite previous sanctions, treatment, or education efforts.
+Research has found that these offenders commonly suffer from a number of mental health disorders (e.g., anxiety disorders, post-traumatic stress disorder, depression, bipolar disorder, conduct disorder) in addition to their substance use issues.
 In one study, in addition to a lifetime alcohol disorder, 41% of the participants had a drug-related disorder and 45% had a major mental disorder that was not alcohol or drug-related.

 The basis for the Computerized Assessment and Referral System was the recognition of the high level of psychiatric co-morbidity in DUI populations.
 Historically, treatment of this offender population has consisted of alcohol education or interventions that focus solely on alcohol or other substance use disorders.
 Screening for mental health issues in addition to substance use is not always available or performed within DUI treatment programs.
 CARS was developed to fill this void as its primary purpose is to identify mental health issues that might influence DUI behaviors, facilitate additional treatment for those issues and possibly reduce future recidivism.